 4) Uppercut – Punch rises from the bottom.

 5) Overhand – Punch thrown with the back hand and travels over the head in a looping fashion.

-(16) The system determines the classification for the object categories in the set of object categories (304).
+In some examples the system determines a classification for the object categories in the set of object categories 304.
 Once the classifications have been generated, the subsequent key frames reflects a degree of visual similarity of the two object categories in the training images.
-In particular, the degree of visual similarity is based on a relative frequency with which the same training image in the training data includes one or more objects that collectively belong to both of the two object categories, i.e. the relative frequency with which the label data for a training image associates both of the object categories with the training image.
-This is subsequently applied to the key extracted images from live video feed.
+In some examples, a degree of visual similarity is based on a relative frequency with which the same training image in the training data includes one or more objects that collectively belong to both of the two object categories, i.e. the relative frequency with which the label data for a training image associates both of the object categories with the training image.
+This may be subsequently applied to the key extracted images from live video feed.

-(17) To determine the classification for the object categories, the system determines matching information between each possible pair of object categories in the set of object categories as measured in the training data.
+To determine the classification for the object categories, in some examples the system determines matching information between each possible pair of object categories in a set of object categories as measured in the training data 602.

-(18) For example, for a given pair of images, the matching information measure can be the confidence of the ratio between the probability that a training image includes one or more features that collectively belong to the key images extracted from the live video feed.The method then devises system for the mutual information measures which must satisfy:
+For example, for a given pair of images, the matching information measure of the probability that a training image includes one or more features that collectively belong to the key images extracted from the live video feed.

-Live Data Feed Image Features = Confidence Ratio (Where confidence ratio >0.8 image is categorized and presented via UI)

-Training Data Image Features

-(19) The method trains the machine learning recognition model on the training data to determine trained values of the model parameters from initial values of the model parameters (step 206).
+The method may comprise training the machine learning recognition model on the training data to determine trained values of the model parameters from initial values of the model parameters 206.

-(20) For each of the training images, the method processes the training image using the machine learning model in accordance with current values of the parameters of the visual recognition model to generate a predicted point in the classification for the training image.
+For each of the training images, the method may comprise processing the training image using the machine learning model in accordance with current values of the parameters of the visual recognition model to generate a predicted point in the classification for the training image.

-(21) When there is more than one object classification is identified in the label data for the training image, the system can determine a combined embedding from the numeric embedding’s of the object categories identified in the label data for the training image.
+When there is more than one object classification that is identified in the label data for the training image, the system can determine a combined embedding from the numeric (vector co-oridnates) embeddings of the object categories identified in the label data for the training image.
 Once the method has trained the visual recognition model, the method can use the classifications and the trained parameter values to classify new images using the trained model.

-(22) FIG. 3 is a flow diagram of an example process 300 for classifying a new image using a trained visual recognition model.
+FIG. 3 is a flow diagram of an example process 300 for classifying a new image using a trained visual recognition model.

-(23) For clarity the process 300 will be described as being performed by a system of one or more computers with access to shared pools of configurable system resources and higher-level services that can be rapidly provisioned with minimal management effort, often over the Internet.
+For clarity the process 300 will be described as being performed by a system of one or more computers with access to shared pools of configurable system resources and higher-level services that can be rapidly provisioned with minimal management effort, for example over the Internet.
 For example, video processing and image classification system, e.g. video processing and image classification system 200 of Fig 2, appropriately applied in accordance with this specification, can perform the process 300.

-(24) The system receives a new image to be classified (step 301).
+The system receives a new image to be classified (step 301).

-(25) The method processes the newly split real-time video images using the trained visual recognition machine learning model to determine a confidence level point in the image (step 305).
-As described above, the visual recognition model has been configured through training to receive the newly split image from real time video and to process the new image to generate the classification based on confidence level in accordance with trained values of the parameters of the model.
+The method then processes the newly split real-time video images 302 using the trained visual recognition machine learning model 303 to determine a probability level point in the image (step 305).
+As described above, in examples the visual recognition model has been configured through training to receive the newly split image from real time video and to process the new image to generate the classification based on probability level in accordance with trained values of the parameters of the model 304.